 The mapping of bandwidth information for RTCP media subcomponent is defined in 3GPP TS 29.213 [9] subclause 6.2.

+If CHEM feature is supported, Max-PLR-DL and Max-PLR-UL information is provided within the Media-Component-Description AVP as defined in 3GPP TS 29.213 [9].